Psychological anthropology: Culture and personality

 Personality is the overall characteristics that a person possesses.
 All of these characteristics are acquired within a culture.
 However, when a person changes his or her culture, his or her personality automatically changes because the person learns to follow the norms and values of the new culture, and this, in turn, influences the individual's personal characteristics.

 Configurationalist approach

 This approach describes a culture as a personality; that is, interpretation of experiences, guided by symbolic structure, creates personality which is "copied" into the larger culture.
 Leading figures include Ruth Benedict, A. Irving Hallowell, and Margaret Mead.

 Basic and modal personality

-Major figures include John Whiting and Beatrice Whiting, Cora DuBois, and Florence Kluckhohn.
+Major figures include John Whiting and Beatrice Whiting, Cora Du Bois, and Florence Kluckhohn.

 National character

 Leading figures include sociologist Alex Inkeles and anthropologist Clyde Kluckhohn.